5 min read. – April 22 by Joe Camberato

 What can you expect the underwriting small business loans process to look like?
 Timeframes can vary according to different types of lenders.
 For example, online lenders are known to be faster than traditional banks.

 Make sure to ask your lender about the expected timeframe.
-You’ll want to ensure you’re following the tips we’ve outlined above for the entire duration of the underwriting process to give yourself the best chances for approval.
+You’ll want to ensure you’re following the tips we’ve outlined above for the entire duration of the underwriting process to give yourself the best chance for approval.

 Know that different lenders are looking for different criteria.
 If you’re rejected for a business loan or want to consider a few of your options before agreeing to a deal, make sure to get in touch with National.